Annath/esp-bamboo-monitor/esp8266_monitor/readme.md

 The pin numbers are screwed up in NodeMCU vs what's printed on the Huzzah breakout board.
 See [this github comment](https://github.com/esp8266/Arduino/issues/584#issuecomment-123715951) for more info.

+## What's left

+- Refactor 'bamboo.lua' to move some of the build result processing out of `init.lua` and make it more generic (just return an animation?)
+- Figure out power supplies
+- Fork into own repo